FamilySearch/pewpew/README.md

 - **`buffer`** <sub><sup>*Optional*</sup></sub> - Specifies the soft limit for a provider's buffer.
 This can be indicated with an integer greater than zero or the value `auto`.
 The value `auto` indicates that if the provider's buffer becomes empty it will automatically increase the buffer size to help prevent the provider from being empty.
 Defaults to `auto`.

 #### static
 The `static` *provider_type* is used for having a single pre-defined value used throughout a test.
 A `static` provider will make copies of the value every time a value is required from the provider.
 When defining a `static` provider the only parameter is the literal value which should be used.
+Any string value in the literal will be interpreted as a template, but only environment variables can be referenced.

 For example:
 ```yaml